NeighborhoodCompass/2.0/src/data/meta/census/mMEDAGE.md

 Median Age

 ### Why is this important?
 The median age is used to indicate the age of the population in general.
-Communities with higher numbers of aging residents may face different challenges than others and might require enhanced services or physical infrastructure.
+Communities with higher numbers of aging residents may face specific challenges of accessibility and affordability that may require enhanced services or physical infrastructure.
+Conversely, a community with a particularly low median age may require a greater concentration of child care and youth-focused services, as well as focused attention on recuirting employers and retaining young families.

 ### About the Data
 The age at the midpoint of the population.
 Half of the population is older than this age, and half is younger.